-To ensure high-quality, equitable care is provided to Enrollees, Contractor shall be accountable for its behavioral health Subcontractors, Downstream Entities', and behavioral health network providers' delegated functions related to compliance with applicable provisions in Article 2 of Attachment 1.
-Contractor must hold behavioral health Subcontractors, Downstream Entities, and behavioral health network providers accountable for meeting the health equity, quality, access, and delivery system reform requirements within Article 2 of Attachment 1.
+To ensure high-quality, equitable care is provided to Enrollees by behavioral health Subcontractors, Contractor shall be accountable for its behavioral health Subcontractors, and Downstream SubcontractorEntities, and behavioral health network providers'-delegated functions and ensuringrelated to compliance with applicable provisions in of this AgreementArticle 2 of Attachment 1.
+Contractor must hold behavioral health Subcontractors, and Downstream SubcontractorEntities, and behavioral health network providers accountable for meeting the health equity, quality, access, and delivery system reform requirements within Article 2 of Attachment 1this Agreement.
 Contractor must demonstrate compliance with the requirements specified in Article 2.05 by December 31, 2025.